-Every morning students/parents/guardians must screen themselves or their children, before they board the school bus, come to school or childcare.
+Every morning students/parents/guardians must screen themselves or their children, before they board the school bus, come to school or childcare using the online self screening tool.

 It is critical that everyone conducts a self-assessment daily to check if they have any of these symptoms and they must stay home if they do.